polylogyx/platform-docs/13_Rest_API/Readme.md

 -   Uses standard HTTP error responses to describe errors

--   Authentication provided using API keys in the HTTP Authorization header
+-   Authentication provided using access token in the HTTP Authorization header

 -   Requests and responses are in JSON format.